 The Significance of Mithun in Nyishi Tribespeople

 Mithun (Bos frontalis) is a huge, semi-wild bovine indigenous to Northeast India, Bangladesh, and Burma.
-The animal is closely associated with the social, cultural, economic and religious life of Nyishi tribe.
+The animal is closely associated with the social, cultural, economic and religious life of the Nyishi tribe.

 The people’s richness and economic status depend upon the amount of costly livestock they possess.
 Of all the livestock they acquire, Mithun is the costliest of all.